When People Say "How's It Going?", "What's Up?" or "What's New?"

-I know some of you laughed when you saw the title of this article.
+I know some of you ruefully laughed when you saw the title of this one.
 I don't think anyone is horribly bitter about it, but the common, occasionally awkward, exchange of, "How's it going?" - "Good.
 How are you?" - "Good" is a special pet peeve of many people.
-I know I'm not the only person who has devoted a little too much mental energy to issues like, "Why do people ask you how you are if they don't really want to know?", or "What's the point in asking people what's new if they always just say 'nothing much'?"
+Some of us have devoted a little too much mental energy to questions like, "Why does everyone ask you how you are if they don't really want to know?", or "What's the point in asking someone what's new if they always just say 'nothing much'?"

-So with that in mind, I'm going to write an entire article about the topic.
-Because I really do have enough to say that I can write fifteen hundred words about it.
+So with that in mind, I'm going to write an entire article about the topic, because I really do have enough to say that I can do that.

 The purposes of asking "How's it going?", "What's new?", etc.